bright/new-www/_posts/2018-04-11-typesciprt-tips-from-kotlin-developer-const.md

 }
 ```

+In first 2 lines we declare `firstName` and `lastName` as holding `string` or `null`.
+The variables are initialized with helper functions `getFirstName` and `getLastName`.
+After we check that `firstName` and `lastName` are **definitely not null** we fire some async function.
+We can safely use `firstName.length`.
+However, when we use `lastName.length` the compiler complains with `Object is possibly 'null'` error.
+This is because it is possible that in between the null check and the `console.log` statement _something_ could change the `lastName` value.
+We might know that this is not true just by looking at the code.
+The compiler however, cannot be 100% sure in all cases.
+Thankfully we have `const` and we can share our knowledge with the compiler.

 ## Compilers catch bugs with `const`

-Because `const` and `val` can only be assigned once compilers can prevent another class of bugs.
+Because `const` and `val` can only be assigned once, compilers can prevent another class of bugs.
 Take a look at the code example blow.
 There is a bug 🐛 that could easily be avoided had we used `const` instead of `let`.

 ```typescript
 let firstName: string = person.firstName